LL-Pengfei/LL-Pengfei-Leetcode-Solutions/README.md

 # Copyright Notice
-This repo contains Leetcode solutions created by Zhao Pengfei (github: [LL-Pengfei](https://github.com/LL-Pengfei); email: zhao.pengfei@comp.nus.edu.sg), a Year 2 student (as of Academic Year 2019/2020) studying in the National University of Singapore under the Double Degree Programme, pursuing B.Comp(Hons) in Information Security and B.Sc(Hons) in Physics.
-Zhao Pengfei is the sole author and copyright holder of this repository and he has built and constantly updated this repository till today. **Copying of the codes/any of the code segments for commerical use is strictly prohibited.**
+This repo contains the Leetcode solutions created by Zhao Pengfei (github: [LL-Pengfei](https://github.com/LL-Pengfei); email: zhao.pengfei@comp.nus.edu.sg), a Year 2 student (as of Academic Year 2019/2020) studying in the National University of Singapore under the Double Degree Programme, pursuing B.Comp(Hons) in Information Security and B.Sc(Hons) in Physics.
+Zhao Pengfei is the sole author and copyright holder of this repository.
+He has built and constantly updated this repository till today. **Copying of the codes/any of the code segments for commerical use is strictly prohibited.**

 # LL-Pengfei-Leetcode-Solutions
-Starting from Oct 28, 2019, I will be updating this repo with my own solutions to Leetcode questions.
-Feel free to inform me via my email (zhao.pengfei@comp.nus.edu.sg) if you identify any bugs.
+Starting from Oct 28, 2019, Pengfei has updated this repo with his own solutions to Leetcode questions.
+Feel free to inform him via his email (zhao.pengfei@comp.nus.edu.sg) if you identify any bugs.
+Codes are written in cpp/gnu++11.
 ## Statistics
 | Easy | Medium | Hard | *Total* |
 |:---:|:---:|:---:|:---:|
 | 21 | 0 | 0 | *21* |
-## Solution Table
+## Question & Solution
 | Title | Difficulty | Programme |
 |:---:|:---:|:---:|
 |[461 Hamming Distance](https://leetcode.com/problems/hamming-distance/) |easy|[cpp](https://github.com/LL-Pengfei/LL-Pengfei-Leetcode-solutions/blob/master/src/461%20Hamming%20Distance.cpp)|